talwat/blog/docs/posts/arch-on-arm.md

 ```

 ## Making the startup script

+From here on out this guide will be using efistub for booting functionality.
+If you want to use grub, it's possible, but you will have to figure it out on your own.

 Because we are unable to set up **proper** boot functionality without being actually booted into the OS,
 we have to use a startup.nsh script.